 Kindergarten teachers who choose to earn this degree commonly do it to obtain a teaching leadership role, transition to curriculum development, or focus on early childhood development—especially among special needs students.

 These professionals are hired to coach teachers, helping them develop more impactful teaching strategies.
-There isn't accessible information about how much math coaches earn, but instructional coordinators make nearly $67,000 per year in median pay and are in average demand.
+Glassdoor reports that math instructional coaches earn an average annual income of $56,000.

 Middle school teachers typically earn a master's to advance their certification or learn better teaching strategies.

 Museum educators may work with school groups on class field trips.
 They also may design workshops and perform administrative tasks, such as running outreach programs.
 According to PayScale, museum educators earn around $15 per hour.
 Those in high-level positions earn more.

 You may decide to pursue advanced music education to specialize in an area like teaching music during early childhood or music technology.

 While you do not need a master's degree to be a private tutor, it can certainly help.
 What you make as a private tutor depends heavily on your education and experience.
 Comparably reports that annual incomes for private tutors range from $19,000 to $84,000.
 Exclusive private tutors can charge $200 per hour or more.